Olenjan/ItemGenerator/Definitions.md

 			##### Types
 				Environment type 	-
-				Charater type 		- A category of 'Character(s)' that determines what 'Property(ies)', 'Action(s)', and 'Entity behavior(s)' a 'Character' can have
+				Charater type 		- A category of 'Character(s)' that determines what 'Stat(s)', 'Action(s)', and 'Entity behavior(s)' a 'Character' can have
 				Item type 			- ...
-An 'Item(s)' type that determines its 'property(ies)'
+An 'Item(s)' type that determines its 'Stat(s)'
 				Action type			-

 			##### Environment types